The

 But since we're here: if your feminism only protects the bodies you personally identify with, that’s not advocacy; that’s tribalism.

-“Men shouldn’t comment on women’s bodies. 🤮 Sit down!"
+“Men shouldn’t comment on women’s bodies. 🤮 Sit down and shut up!"

 Body policing is not gender-exclusive.
 People aren’t just critiquing the women: Jonathan Bailey’s body is lumped into this discourse, too, as if Jon Chu’s set is some kind of covert fitness-factory that seems to churn out problematic physiques.

 Some cultural commentary even describes a “steadily rising demand for thinner, paler, more androgynous male bodies” in entertainment — akin to a resurgent “heroin chic” ideal for women.
-It just seems that today, we're replacing cigarettes with diet culture.
-See how there's open discussion on harmful practices, as owned by these actors?
+See how there's open discussion on harmful practices, as owned by these actors in the link attached?
 How these practices become anecdotes, not alarms?
 How that shame is curbed?
 How it's framed as transparency, professionalism, even craft?
-When men undergo extreme aesthetic demands, it becomes "training."
+When men subject themselves to extreme aesthetic demands, it becomes "training."
 When women do, it becomes "evidence."

 “This is about women, not men.
 Stay out of it, you misogynistic pig!"
 (The irony writes itself.)

-Lol, no, it wasn't.
+Lol, no, it's not.
 If the punchline is punching down about someone else’s health, then it’s not humor.
-If these trolls were truly worried about eating disorders, or their concern came from a "good place," they would stop performing the exact behaviors that research ties to EDs.
+If trolls were truly worried about eating disorders, or their concern came from a "good place," they would stop performing the exact behaviors that research ties to EDs.

 And performative ‘concern’ about celebrity bodies is itself not neutral; it's a vector of harm.
 It normalizes surveillance, reinforces beauty hegemony, and gives strangers a false sense of moral authority over bodies they don't personally know at all.
 This is bullying.
 SYBAU :)